 For a comprehensive overview of the impact of our DVHRT Model, please read our most recent Safety and Accountability Report (2005–2013).

-The Domestic Violence High Risk Team Model implementation and outcomes are currently under evaluation by the National Institute of Justice as part of the OVW Domestic Violence Homicide Prevention Demonstration Initiative.
+The Domestic Violence High Risk Team Model is currently under evaluation by the National Institute of Justice as part of the OVW funded, Domestic Violence Homicide Prevention Demonstration Initiative.

 National Recognition and Awards